El Hijo del Pantera

-El Hijo del Pantera (born December 18, 1991) is a Mexican luchador (professional wrestler).
-He currently wrestles on the Mexican independent circuit and has also wrestled in Japan for promotions such as Pro Wrestling Noah and Wrestle-1.
+El Hijo del Pantera (born December 18, 1991) is a Mexican professional wrestler, who currently wrestles on the independent circuit in the country.
+He also wrestled in Japanese promotion Pro Wrestling Noah.
+He is best known for his time with Wrestle-1.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.
-El Hijo del Pantera is the cousin of luchador Último Gladiador, and the son of Pantera.
+El Hijo del Pantera is the cousin of professional wrestler Último Gladiador, the son of Pantera, and the brother of Pantera Jr.